DEATH NOTICE: Mac McDowell

-Services for Vurtis "Mac" Lynn McDowell, 69, are 10 a.m.
+Services for Vurtis "Mac" Lynn McDowell, 69, of Licking, are 10 a.m.
 Friday, Dec.
 18, at Church of Jesus Christ of Latter-day Saints, Houston.

 Visitation is 9 a.m. until service time at the church.

-Services for Vurtis "Mac" Lynn McDowell, 69, are 10 a.m.
+Services for Vurtis "Mac" Lynn McDowell, 69, of Licking, are 10 a.m.
 Friday, Dec.
 18, at Church of Jesus Christ of Latter-day Saints, Houston.

 Visitation is 9 a.m. until service time at the church.